10 Major Myths about Odin, the all-father god in Norse mythology

 Patron of outlaws and social outcasts

 In terms of trickery and mischief, Odin is perhaps only bested by the god of mischief Loki.
 Such was Odin’s knack for behaving in a devious manner that he came to be associated with outlaws and society’s misfits.
-Those who went against the established social order were the people he favored the most.
+He was said to have a particular liking for people who went against the established social order.
 Odin himself was once banished from his kingdom for about a decade, according to 13th-century Danish poet and historian Saxo Grammaticus.
-The all-father god had brought immense shame to the Aesir gods by acting in a mischievous manner amongst the race of men.
+The all-father god had brought immense shame to the Aesir gods by acting in a mischievous manner among the race of men.

 A knack for competition